 Then, if you want to make that out-link a ‘nofollow’ link, you just click on the little green tick and it changes to red – before your very eyes!
 Brilliant!
 No messing with Code or CSS and no trips into the bowels of your cpanel.
 Easy as!
 Believe me, you will feel like a genius, when in fact, it’s Joel Birch who is the genius mastermind clever-clogs of this little gem of a plugin.
 Thanks, Joel.

 One thing you really want to avoid is spammers invading your Comments.
 Why people do this is still a mystery to me, but they do.
-In order to block them totally from even getting near your Comments box is to install this clever plugin.
+In order to block them totally from even getting near your Comments box is to install Akismet.
 For a full review of this plugin, and why I prefer it to the popular Captcha Anti-Comment spam plugin, see my article Is It Spam?
 How to Check.

-There is also Akismet that will come with your WordPress Theme and show up on your Dashboard – unfortunately it is by no means Free.
+Akismet that will come with your WordPress Theme and show up on your Dashboard – unfortunately it is by no means Free.
 Besides, you just don’t need it if you install the free Spam Free for WordPress by Todd Lahman – Wrong!
 Wrong!
 Wrong!
 Read on:

 Don’t do what I did and suddenly get hit with 300 human spam Comments per day and get listed as a spammer on the Stop Forum Spam data base - Install Free Akismet today! and save yourself the pain.